Buccaneers' Bruce Arians, NFLPA exec DeMaurice Smith trade barbs over value of protests

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

 Arians has his own history with social justice.
 He was the first White player to room with a Black player while at Virginia Tech.
-He’s also the only NFL coach with a Black offender, defensive, special teams and run-game coordinator.
+He’s also the only NFL coach with a Black offensive, defensive, special teams and run-game coordinator.